-Eight little eunuchs scattered behind him in disarray, their lanterns swinging wildly, casting restless shadows across wet street.
+Eight little eunuchs followed him in scattered lines, their lanterns swinging wildly, casting ghostly shadows across the street.

-The moment they caught sight of the Emperor and Lord Xuanji locked in an embrace, one cloaked in black and gold, the other drenched in bloodstained white, they froze, shocked.
+The moment they caught sight of the emperor and Lord Xuanji locked in an embrace, one cloaked in black and gold, the other drenched in bloodstained white, in the middle of the road, they froze, shocked.

 Time suspended.
-Mist shrouded the narrow road, curling around their feet like breath held too long.
+Mist shrouded the narrow road, curling around their feet like breath suppressed too long.

-They were all wet after running through the empty roads for hours in search of their Emperor.
+They were all wet after running through the empty streets for hours in search of their emperor.
 Water streamed from their deep blue robes, pooling beneath them in dark mirrors.

 Without releasing Xiangge, Mingxuan threw them a cold glance.
 "Return to the palace.
 Now."